fongziyjun16/DOSP_Proj/Proj04/PartOne/README.md

    - When receiving "QueryFollowOperation", if login is true, send the QueryFollowInfo with user name to Engine.
 When receiving "QueryFollowResult", print the querying follows' tweets result.
    - When receiving "QueryMentionOperation", if login is true, send the QueryMentionInfo with user name to Engine.
 When receiving "QueryMentionResult", print the querying mentioned tweets result.
    - When receiving "QueryHashtagOperation", if login is true, send the QueryMentionInfo with user name (and hashtag) to Engine.
 When receiving "QueryHashtagResult", print the querying tweets result with the hashtag.
    - When receiving "SimulationOperation", simulate possible operations by a actual user with asynchronization.
 When it's "logout", change the status to "login = true".
-Otherwise, if "login = true", do "logout", "query" and so on.
-Give a random number between [0,6] to define the operations.
+Otherwise, if "login = true", do "logout", "post tweet", "query" and so on.
+      - Give a random number between [0, UserID-1].
+If the random number equals to 0, the user will post a tweet.
+Possibility of posting a tweet = 1/UserID.
+      - If the user is sure to post a new tweet, a new random number between [0, 1] will be decided with '0' representing it's a new tweet and '1' representing it's a re-tweet.
+Possibility of "it's a retweet" = 1/2.
+      - Give a random number between [0,6] to define the operations except post a new tweet.
       - 0 : do logout operation.
 Possibility = 1/7
       - 1 || 2 : do QueryFollowOperation.
 Possibility = 2/7
       - 3 || 4 : do QueryMentionOperation.
 Possibility = 2/7